kkontuc/CHARIS_Assembler/README.md

 # CHARIS (CHAnia Risc Instruction Set) Assembler

 The **MIPS_CHARIS_assembler.sh** is a shell script, written to assemble MIPS instructions to object code.
-CHARIS is a processor, designed and implemented as project of the "ACE312 - Computer Organization", summer semester course, Technical University of Crete.
+CHARIS is a processor, designed and implemented as project of the _"ACE312 - Computer Organization"_, summer semester course, Technical University of Crete.
 It is an implementation of a subset from the MIPS instruction set.

 The bash code is provided with a test file - test.mipsasbl.
 You can run it on linux shell with: